We're here to make life easier. See our Erectile Dysfunction Treatments

 An IUD may also work by stopping a fertilised egg from implanting in the uterus.

-The IUS works by releasing progestogen, which is a synthetic version of the hormone progesterone and also acts as a contraceptive.
-It thickens the cervical mucus, which makes it more difficult for sperm to move through the cervix, and thins the lining of the womb so an egg is less likely to be able to implant itself.
+The IUS works by releasing progestogen, which is a synthetic version of the hormone progesterone and acts as a contraceptive.
+It thickens the cervical mucus, which makes it more difficult for sperm to move through the cervix and thins the lining of the womb so an egg is less likely to be able to implant itself.

 For some people, it can also prevent the release of an egg each month (ovulation), but most people continue to ovulate.